apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 Currently, there are three supported calibration methods:
 - naive — min/max values from the calibration run,
-- entropy — uses KL divergence to determine the best symmetrical quantization thresholds for a given histogram of values.
+- entropy — uses KL divergence to determine the best symmetrical quantization thresholds for a given histogram of values,
 - custom — uses user-defined CalibrationCollector to control the calibration process.

-Last operation in quantization flow is to perform additional operator fusion.
+Last stage of quantization flow is to perform additional operator fusion.
 Second fusion is about merging requantize and dequantize operators into preceding node - oneDNN kernels can perform needed scaling before writing result to output which results in model execution speed-up.
 Notice that last Convolution does not need minimum and maximum values as it is not requantizing int32 to int8, but dequantizing directly to float32 and scale is calculated basing on minimum and maximum of input and weights.

 ![quant_calib_fused](https://github.com/dmlc/web-data/blob/main/mxnet/tutorials/onednn/quantization_2_0/quant_calib_fused.png?raw=true)